alexfernandez/alexfernandez.github.io/2017/origins-language.md

 The basic problem of a monosyllabic language is how to cram a large number of words into a single syllable.
-There are many possible variations, all of which can be seen in modern use.
+There are many possible solutions, all of which can be seen in modern use.
-They fall broadly into three categories:
+They fall broadly into three strategies.

-* Increase the number of consonants and vowels.
+The first strategy is to increase the number of consonants and vowels.
-* Add more phonemes per syllable.
-* Add modifiers for vowels.

-#### More Consonants

 * Add clicks.
 [Khoisan click languages](https://en.wikipedia.org/wiki/Khoisan_languages)